getsentry/sentry-ruby/README.md

 ## Requirements

-We test on Ruby 1.9.3.
+We test on Ruby 1.9.2, 1.9.3 and 2.0.0.
 Other versions/VMs are untested but we will accept pull requests to support them.
 Ruby 1.8 is not supported at this time.

 ## Installation